Terrance/SkPy/README.md

 # SkyPy

-A highly unofficial Python library for interacting with the Skype HTTP API.
-Adapted from [ShyykoSerhiy's skyweb API for node.js](https://github.com/ShyykoSerhiy/skyweb).
+An unofficial Python library for interacting with the Skype HTTP API.

 ## Here be dragons